uhs-robert/oasis.nvim/README.md

 ## ☀️ Light Styles

-The light styles use an intensity scale from 1-5 set via `:OasisIntensity` or `config` which control background saturation.
+All light styles use a saturation intensity scale from 1-5: set from `config` or via `:OasisIntensity`.

-#### Light theme intensity scale (Lagoon example)
+### Light theme intensity scale (Lagoon example)

 <table>
   <tr>